 Installing a solar hot water system can be one of the best things you can do for the environment, and also your hard earned cash.
 If I could only advise doing one thing to help you reduce your energy consumption, I would tell everyone to install a solar hot water system.
 For financial reasons, you are more likely to save money by installing a solar hot water system guaranteed.
 There is a lot more to consider when installing a solar energy system.

-There are a few types of solar hot water systems on the market place, and there is not a one size fits all solar hot water system.
-Spend the time to educate yourself so you can get the best system for your family’s needs.
-The 2 most common systems are a split system or a thermosiphon also known as a roof mounted system.
+There are a few types of solar hot water systems on the market, and there is not a ‘one size fits all’ solution.
+Spend the time to educate yourself, so you can get the best system for your family’s requirements.
+The 2 most common systems are a split system, or a thermosiphon (also known as a roof mounted system).

-Depending on your access to gas or electricity is what you will use to boost your hot water temperatures.
+Your access to gas or electricity is what you will use to boost your hot water temperatures.

 Planning and education is the key.